 It’s common for medical procedures to provoke anxiety.
-There’s often a feeling that you have no control over the outcome, aren’t clear on the specifics of the treatment, or don’t have time or space to process.
+You might feel that you have no control over the outcome, aren’t clear on the specifics of the treatment, or don’t have time or space to process.
 This can make the experience all the more daunting.
 Not to mention the physical discomfort!

 As overwhelming as it may feel going into surgery, there are ways to make the overall experience more manageable.
 To learn more about coping with surgery anxiety, we spoke to Dr. Julie Simon, a psychologist in Massachusetts who specializes in working with individuals who have been touched by a medical illness or issue in some way.

 Here are Dr. Simon’s tips to dealing with pre- and post-medical surgery anxiety, including 5 ways to process and cope with surgical stress:

 1. Know that it’s normal to worry

-It’s human nature to want to be in control, and feeling anything but can trigger anxiety.
+It’s human nature to want to be in control.
+Feeling a lack of control can trigger anxiety for many.
 Rest assured that this is natural.
-“It is common to worry about how the procedure will go, whether there will be pain, and what the recovery will be like,” say Dr. Simon.
+“It is common to worry about how the procedure will go, whether there will be pain, and what the recovery will be like,” says Dr. Simon.

-Fear of the uncertain can summon different worries for different people – some people are more concerned with not being in control of their minds and bodies while under anesthesia and in the hospital, while others are more concerned about the procedure outcome and the unknowns around recovery.
+Fear of the uncertain can summon different worries for different people – some people are more concerned with not being in control of their minds and bodies while under anesthesia.
+Others are more concerned about the procedure outcome and the unknowns around recovery.

 2. Talk it through with your support system

 Talking about your anxieties or fears can help you feel less alone.
-Discussing with a trusted loved one or a trained therapist can help you process some of your concerns, and may help alleviate some of the anxiety.
+Discussing with a trusted loved one or a trained therapist can help you process some of your concerns.
+It may also help alleviate some of the anxious energy.

 3. Take time to take care of yourself